chinyik94/C4WX1/docs/projects/C4WX1.Database.md

 This is project that mostly stores:
 - Entity models
-- DB context
+- DB context configuration
-- EF Core migration files
+- EF Core migrations

 Any DB schema changes can be done by executing the SQL script first, then update C# entity models using EF Core Power Tools (existing workflow)